 Price To Earnings Ratio Insights For Charles & Colvard

-In the current session, Charles & Colvard Inc. (NASDAQ:CTHR) is trading at $2.98, after a 4.75% increase.
-Over the past month, the stock increased by 12.26%, and in the past year, by 331.85%.
+In the current session, Charles & Colvard Inc. (NASDAQ:CTHR) is trading at $2.92, after a 0.48% gain.
+Over the past month, the stock increased by 9.51%, and in the past year, by 322.47%.
 With performance like this, long-term shareholders are optimistic but others are more likely to look into the price-to-earnings ratio to see if the stock might be overvalued.

 The P/E ratio is used by long-term shareholders to assess the company's market performance against aggregate market data, historical earnings, and the industry at large.
 A lower P/E can either represent a company's poor future earnings potential or a buying opportunity relative to other stocks.
 It shows that shareholders are less than willing to pay a high share price, because they do not expect the company to exhibit growth, in terms of future earnings.